simplesalt/main-9bc77/content/help-personal.md

 ### Addressing Shame & Escapism

 My growth is sometimes set back by an instinct to escape the feeling of failure and inadequacy.
-This can turn into a nasty spiral of shame and avoidance.
-If you see me doing this, please en*courage* me to persist over that instinct.
+This can turn into a nasty cycle of increasing shame and avoidance.
+If you see me doing this, please en***courage*** me to persist over that instinct.

 ### Encouragement